w3c/wai-media-guide/content/av-content.md

 ### Plan for audio description of visual information – _storyboarding, recording_  (WCAG A, AA) {#plan-description}

 _Description_ provides content to people who are blind and others who cannot see the video adequately.
-It describes the visual information needed to understand the content.
+It describes the visual information needed to understand the content, **including text displayed in the video**.

 Plan to either:
 * Integrate description of the visual information that users need to understand into the main audio content,<br>_**or**_